spatialnetworkslab/vue-gg/docs/core/section.md

 purposes, such as:

 - Defining a local coordinate system
-- Indicating the ranges to which coordinates can be mapped
+- Indicating coordinate ranges to map to
 - Providing an entry point for new data
-- Creating compositions of shapes that can be mapped to data
+- Creating compositions of marks

 All of these will be discussed below, under [Usage](#usage)